-Ten hours later I was sipping chai on a cold dark train platform waiting for the train to Jabalpur – the closest train station to Kanha National Park.
+In the gathering dark, I was sipping chai on a cold train platform in Delhi, waiting for the train to Jabalpur – the closest train station to Kanha National Park.
 The train arrived three hours late and to a different platform.

 Thankfully, I have already embraced a travelling zen attitude and spent the time reading a book rather than stressing out.
 I was marvelling at my own calm.